woosting/turris-notes/lxc/git/rsa-key.md

         IdentitiesOnly yes # see NOTES below

 ### NOTES
 - The `IdentitiesOnly yes` is required to [prevent the SSH default behavior][2] of sending the identity file matching the default filename for each protocol.
-If you have a file named `~/.ssh/id_rsa` that will get tried BEFORE your `~/.ssh/id_rsa.github` without this option.
+If you have a file named `~/.ssh/id_rsa` that will get tried *before* your `~/.ssh/id_rsa.github` without this option.

 ### References